 It’s here!
-The Fantasy Doctors 2019 NFL Injury Draft Guide.
-For a limited time take advantage of our Early Bird Special for only $4.99!
+The Fantasy Doctors 2019 NFL Injury Draft Guide for only $9.99!
 Over 50 player profiles detailing their injuries and our expectations as well as the fantasy implications.
-We will begin to drip articles out on July 1st, however, the complete Draft Guide will be available on August 1st.
-Here is a testimony from a subscriber:
+We will begin to drip articles out on July 1st with the complete Draft Guide being available in August.
+Here are a couple reviews:

 “Your content is absolutely phenomenal.
 I have never bought fantasy content because so much of it is free and I like making my own conclusions but your content is so concise and so valuable.
 For example, a competing site has Julio Jones at 60% injury risk because he has all these feet and toe issues.
 Then in the overview column, which is written in a positive light, he has only missed three games since 2013.
 The discrepancies and conflicting information on that site are annoying .
 The Fantasy Doctors are good at telling us if we need to be worried and I’m happy I subscribed”.-Derek R.

 Click HERE to view a FREE sample profile on Devonta Freeman

 Will DeSean Jackson fly for the Eagles again?

 The Super Bowl champs from just 2 years ago are down a starting receiver.
 DeSean Jackson suffered a broken left ring finger during Tuesday’s practice.
 It should hold the speedster out for approximately 3-4 weeks.
 However, it is reported Jackson has intentions of playing through the pain for Philadelphia’s week 1 matchup verses the Washington Redskins, which is just ten days away.